qt-labs/vscodeext/qt-csharp/README.md

 On Linux and macOS, configure the Qt installation as described in the Qt Bridge C# documentation.
 Windows packages can provide their bundled Qt installation.

-The extension resolves Qt from the project, the `qt-bridge-csharp.qtDir` workspace setting, the `QTDIR` environment variable, or the Qt selected by Qt Core, in that order.
+The extension resolves Qt from the project, the `qt-csharp.qtDir` workspace setting, the `QTDIR` environment variable, or the Qt selected by Qt Core, in that order.
 The Qt bundled by a Windows package is used only as the final fallback.